 You should tell your midwife or doctor if your vaginal bleeding increases, you are passing clots or it becomes irregular or painful.

-You will be visited at home by one of the community midwifery team on the day after you go home from hospital.
+The day after you go home from hospital, you will be visited by one of the community midwifery team.
 They will check both you and your baby and help you with feeding if you require it.
-Staff will then make another appointment to see you and your baby depending on your individual circumstances.
 Staff will then make another appointment to see you and your baby depending on your individual circumstances.

 If you have any concerns or questions please let them know.